ryanoasis/nerd-fonts/readme.md

   -v, --version         show program's version number and exit -s, --mono, --use-single-width-glyphs
-                        Whether to generate the glyphs as single-width not double-width (default is double-width) -q, --quiet, --shutup
+                        Whether to generate the glyphs as single-width not double-width (default is double-width) -l, --adjust-line-height
+                        Whether to adjust line heights (attempt to center powerline separators more evenly) -q, --quiet, --shutup
                         Do not generate verbose output -w, --windows         Limit the internal font name to 31 characters (for Windows compatibility)